ANGEL IN HELL: Tragedy in 3 Acts; 9 major characters; 6 men, 3 women (for at least 5 actors, 1 actress)

 MASTER OF LEGENDS

-At the close of the eighth century, Frankish king Charlemagne dispatches a Jewish storyteller to forge an pact with the Abbasid caliph of Bagdad, Harun al-Rashid, whose Golden Age is threatened by political intrigue and social injustice.
-Based on a true story, this is the epic tale of a man who by making legends became part of history, and by making history became a legend.
+Seeking to secure Christian interests in the East and to strengthen his position within Christendom, Frankish king Charlemagne dispatches a Jewish storyteller to forge ties with Caliph Harun al-Rashid of Baghdad, whose realm’s golden age is threatened by political intrigue and social injustice.
+The remarkable story of a man who by telling legends became part of history, and by making history became a legend.

 DEFENDERS OF THE FAITH